apisnetworks/rbenv-usergems/README.markdown

 ## License

-This code is placed in the public domain by the author, Andy Leak.
+This code is placed in the public domain.
 Use it as you wish.
-Please prefer good over evil.

 [rbenv]: http://github.com/sstephenson/rbenv